Chirality Amplification and Chiral Segregation in Liquid Crystals

 where $k_\mathrm{B} T$ denotes the thermal energy with $k_\mathrm{B}$ Boltzmann's constant and $T$ the absolute temperature.
-The first two terms represent the classical expression for the Maier-Saupe free energy (per particle) describing the isotropic-nematic phase transition~\cite{vanderschoot2022}.
+The first two terms represent the classical expression for the Maier-Saupe free energy (per molecule) describing the isotropic-nematic phase transition~\cite{vanderschoot2022}.
 The first describes the Gibbs entropy associated with the distribution $P=P(\cos \theta)$ over the polar angle $\theta$ between a mesogen and the local director, and the second the contribution from the nematic interaction between the mesogens.
-In the latter, $S = \langle P_2(\cos \theta) \rangle \in[-1/2,+1]$ denotes the scalar nematic order parameter that we presume to be the same for both $\pm$ components, with $P_2(\cos \theta)=\frac{3}{2}(\cos \theta)^2 -\frac{1}{2}$ the second Legendre polynomial.
+In the latter, $S = \langle P_2(\cos \theta) \rangle \in[-1/2,+1]$ denotes the scalar nematic order parameter taken to be the same for both $\pm$ components, with $P_2(\cos \theta)=\frac{3}{2}(\cos \theta)^2 -\frac{1}{2}$ the second Legendre polynomial.
 The angular brackets $\langle \cdots \rangle$ indicate an orientational average $\int_{-1}^{+1} d\cos \theta P(\cos \theta)(\cdots)$ over the orientational distribution function $P(\cos \theta)$ of the nematogens.
-We ignore any degree of biaxility in the distribution function that may arise in the cholesteric phase.
+We ignore any biaxility in the distribution function that may arise in the cholesteric phase.

 The third and fourth terms in Eq.~\ref{eq:free_energy} arise due to the chiral interaction that induces a helical deformation of the director field with dimensionless wave number $q$.
-The quadratic terms in $q$ account for the reduction of the nematic interaction due to the twisting of the director field, whilst the terms linear in $q$ measure how strongly the chiral interaction is favored by the as yet unknown degree of helicity of the director field.
-These terms follow from a mean-field type of analysis of a chiral Lebwohl-Lasher type of interaction potential between model mesogens~\cite{vandermeer1976}; see also Eq.~\ref{eq:MC_hamiltonian_gfield}.
+The quadratic terms in $q$ account for the reduction of the nematic interaction in the twisted director field, while the terms linear in $q$ measure how strongly the chiral interaction is enhanced.
+These terms follow from a mean-field analysis of a chiral Lebwohl-Lasher type of interaction potential between model mesogens~\cite{vandermeer1976}; see also Eq.~\ref{eq:MC_hamiltonian_gfield}.